zioalex/Public/Remove_the_DRM_protection_from_an_epub_file.md

     It will create a file named adobekey_1.der in in the same directory as the script.
     This is your Adobe Digital Editions user key.

-But I had no luck with ActiveState and the I fall back to base python installation.
+But I had no luck with ActiveState Python and the I fall back to base python installation.

 I downloaded python-2.7.13.msi from here https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi